Investigating the Temporal Evolution of Gamma-Ray Burst Central Engine Parameters Based on Numerical Simulations: Magnetic Power

-For comparison, we also plot the other expressions. \citet{BZ77} showed that magnetic power of a force-free jet from a slowly spinning BH ($a_\bullet \ll 1$) is \citep{BZ77,Barkov2011}
+For comparison, we also plot the other expressions. \citet{BZ77} derived the magnetic power of a force-free jet for a slowly spinning BH ($a_\bullet \ll 1$) \citep{BZ77,Barkov2011}

-where $\kappa$ depends weakly on the field geometry (it is 0.053 for a split monopole geometry and 0.044 for a parabolic geometry), $\Phi_{\rm BH}$ is an absolute magnetic flux through the BH.
-The results for $\dot{E}_{\rm B}^{\rm BZ77}$ are shown with dotted blue lines in Fig.\ref{fig:Lbz}.
+where $\kappa$ depends weakly on the field geometry (it is 0.053 for a split monopole geometry and 0.044 for a parabolic geometry). $\kappa=0.053$ is adopted in the calculations.
+We find that Eq.(\ref{eq:BZ}) will become Eq.(\ref{eq:BZ77}) when $a_\bullet \ll 1$.
+The results for $\dot{E}_{\rm BZ}^{\rm BZ77}$ are shown with dotted blue lines in Fig.\ref{fig:Lbz}.